skyship11/thesis_project/README.md

-# thesis_project
-Analysis of bias and fairness in facial emotion recognition
+# Analysis of bias and fairness in facial emotion recognition